-Let us show you how we analyze the relevant elements and how an ASO audit is done.
-Look at one of our cases as an example.
-This is a real case that we have adapted for this post.
-In it, we share our ASO insights with the creators of the app «Buddha Wisdom: Buddism Guide».
+Let us show you how an ASO audit is done on the example of a real case we have adapted for this post.
+In it, we share our ASO insights with the creators of the app «Buddha Wisdom: Buddhism Quotes».

 We look at ASOindex, representation within a category, and the number of installs.
 Then we draw general conclusions.

-The second most important indexing factor is a short description for Google Plat and subtitle for the App Store.
+The second most important indexing factor is a short description for Google Play and a subtitle for the App Store.
 Remember to use relevant keywords only and avoid spamming with duplication.

 Your description should not look like a minefield.
-If you have a key through each word, you will be spammed and you will get the opposite result.
+If you have a search query through each word, you will be spammed and you will get the opposite result.
 Keep the balance.

 Indexing and ranking by keywords

 Here we analyze the indexing by keywords and app visibility in the store like keyword frequency and your search ranking.
 This may influence the conversion directly.

 At the moment, the application is leading mostly for keywords with a minimum Search Volume.
 Keep in mind that if an app is ranked below the top 5 in search results, its visibility is practically zero.
 Try to use queries that will give your app a better chance of being in the top 5 of search results.